Cider Brined Turkey & A Thanksgiving Menu!

 When you are ready to cook, preheat your oven.
 Drain the brine off of the turkey and pat dry.
-Here’s where Rachael and I differ most.
-She uses olive oil and salt and pepper.
-I give my little previously feathered friend a butter massage.
+Here’s where the original recipe and I differ most.
+They used olive oil and salt and pepper.
+I gave my little previously feathered friend a butter massage.
 Everything’s better with butter, y’all!!
 I also didn’t add any extra salt, as I was terrified that I had oversalted the brine already!
 (The whole “from memory” thing…) I did sprinkle it with pepper, but not so much as to induce a sneezing fit.
 I also took some of the herbs, onions, celery, oranges, and garlic and stuffed them inside the cavity of the turkey.
 Then I wedged some of the herbs under the skin.
 That part is hard after the buttering.
 Have you seen the commercial where she’s cooking and the turkey flies out of her hands and through the window?
 Yeah, something like that.
 You should probably do the herb thing before the butter massage.

 Now, there are a gazillion different opinions on the best way to cook a turkey, so you do whatever you like best.
 I preheated my oven to 350 degrees and cooked the turkey for 15 minutes per pound.
 I started out with an aluminum foil tent for the first hour or so and then removed it so the skin could get good and brown and crispy.
 You can kind of see that here…on the parts I hadn’t already eaten the skin off of.
 Oops.